Volunteer OpportunitiesHelp those who need it most.

 Crisis Line Counselor / Sexual Assault Victim Advocate

 The primary role of our Crisis Line Counselors / Sexual Assault Victim Advocates is to provide telephone and in-person crisis counseling, support, referrals, advocacy, and accompaniment services to survivors of sexual assault, their families and significant others.
-Verity provides several trainings per year and we will announce upcoming trainings here and on our social media outlets.
+Verity provides several trainings per year.

 Common duties include, but are not limited to: Providing telephone crisis intervention, support, information, and referrals to victims of sexual assault and abuse, their families, and loved ones.

 - Providing accompaniment and advocacy services to Verity clients.
 This can include medical examinations, law enforcement interviews, and court appearances.